audrey-shih/audrey-shih.github.io/content/_index.md

       title: '📚 Research'
       subtitle: ''
       text: |-
+        <p class="full-align-indented">Drainage of abscess fluids often fails because physicians don't have a way to predict which catheter size is suitable.
+I've built a low-cost, portable, sterilizable magnetic stress rheometer that can be deployed to hospitals to solve this issue.
+With <1 mL of a sample of abscess fluid, I can use my instrument to model the fluid and predict its drainage rate, enabling physicians to personalize treatment plans for each patient.

-        <p class="full-align-indented">I'm currently working on controlling the rheology of bioinks in 3D bioprinting to optimize biomanufactured tissues and organs made up of precisely patterned cells.
-I've designed a magnetic stress rheometer (MSR) to measure the rheology of biomaterials like bioinks and abscess fluids.
+        <p class="full-align-indented">I'm also working on controlling the rheology of bioinks in 3D bioprinting to optimize biomanufactured tissues and organs.
 My research is supported by the <a href="https://www.nsfgrfp.com/" style="text-decoration: underline;font-weight: bold;">NSF Graduate Research Fellowship</a>!
         <br>

         <p class="full-align-indented">During my undergrad, I worked with <a href="https://dattalab.princeton.edu/" style="text-decoration: underline;font-weight: bold;">Professor Sujit Datta</a> at Princeton University to understand the flow of polymer solutions in porous media, useful in cleaning up groundwater in aquifers.
-I was featured in the news articles below!
+My junior work and senior thesis were featured in the news articles below!
       filters:
         folders:
           - research